This post was updated on July 17, 2017 to reflect information from Sky Zone Indoor Trampoline Parks’ 2017 FDD (Item 7).

 - This item represents one month’s rent as a security deposit and your first month’s rent.

-- The low range represents the least expensive rent for the smallest size Park and the high range is the most expensive rent for the largest size Park.
+- The low range in each table represents the least expensive deposit for a Park of the size described in the applicable Chart, and the high range is the most expensive deposit for a Park of that size.

 - The initial investment assumes you will rent.
 If you purchase the property, your initial expenses will dramatically increase.